YourMobileGeek/100DaysOfCode2019/README.md

 * Day 81
   > Research on web components.
 The research was of complex stuff, what i'm thinking of doing is much much simpler.
 Like the things i did in the beginning.

+* Day 82-83
+  > Testing and learning web elements today and yesterday.
+Whenever you make a template element, it engulfs every child element/content of your custom element.
+What i want to know is how do i put them in separate templates without actually writing ```<template>``` in my html.